 This is far worse than just a really bad casting decision in some comic-book movie though.
 Wonder Woman was intentionally designed as a character to be idolized.
 When it comes to such idols for girls, she's the ultimate one.
 She's wise, beautiful, caring, a strong, independent woman, a warrior, not some ditzy dame or shrinking violet or damsel in distress who always has to be rescued by some guy.
 If someone needs rescuing, she does it herself.
 She's a crusader for justice and human rights.
 A hero out of myth.
 Today, we live in a world where young ladies do themselves a great deal of harm pursuing the impossible notions of "beauty" that are constantly blaring at them from media, images of airbrushed, emaciated, heroin-chic models that have little to do with the real world but are packaged as an ideal.
 At its most extreme, this manifests itself in a rash of eating disorders but its wider effects--much wider--are in the psychological harm it causes, which runs a gamut from quite significant to just making women overly critical of themselves, insecure in their own skins.
 It's been a problem for generations now.
 Everyone knows it.
 I think it's a crime that we, as a culture (and in particular, men), allow it to continue and do so little to address it.
 In casting yet another frail mannequin as Wonder Woman, Warner Brothers has coopted this great icon and role-model, the one representation that should stand as counter to all of that and belong to everyone, and turned it into just another impossible, oppressive image.
 This casting is a profound insult.
 It has poisoned the entire WW project; if the movie works and finds success--and despite some questionable internet rumors, I think there's a strong chance it could be quite good--it just becomes a bigger megaphone for that same oppressive image, which will then continue into further productions.
 I found that infuriating in December 2013.
 I find it just as infuriating now.

 After years of advocacy for a WW movie, part of me thinks it would be better if WONDER WOMAN bombed, even if that did feed that poisonous meme about lady superheroes not selling.
 It would, of course, be almost impossible for WONDER WOMAN not to turn a profit.
-Unless it's a major stinker--and I find it impossible to believe Jenkins would make a WW that bad and difficult to believe she wouldn't make a good one--it's likely to be the beneficiary of disproportionate critical approbation merely by virtue of not being as godawful as the three previous DC universe productions.
+Unless it's a major stinker--and I find it impossible to believe Jenkins would make a WW that bad and difficult to believe she wouldn't make a good one--it's likely to be the beneficiary of both that audience of hero-starved girls and disproportionate critical approbation merely by virtue of not being as godawful as the three previous DC universe productions.
 Those films--MAN OF STEEL, BATMAN V. SUPERMAN: DAWN OF JUSTICE and SUICIDE SQUAD--are part of why part of me thinks it would be better if WW just failed: it would help take this entire run of pictures down the drain with it.
 In any current discussion of comic book movies and what ails 'em, this franchise must occupy a prominent position.
 It's been an unmitigated disaster on every front.
 It has already ruined its Superman and Batman and it did so beyond repair.
 It wasn't just a matter of sticking them in lousy movies, in which case one need only make a better one.
 The characters themselves were blackened in fundamental ways from which there's simply no coming back.
 I've already touched on Zack Snyder's cinematic rape of Superman.
 I wrote a longer piece here a couple years ago.
 The signature image of MAN OF STEEL is that of "Superman" indifferently zipping through the sky while helping to kill perhaps hundreds of thousands of people.
 While comic Batman is one of the smartest characters in the DC universe, a trait taken to some pretty cartoonish extremes at times, Snyder's Batman is a murderous dunce, a xenophobic, Dick Cheney-quoting Punisher who spends most of BvS being entirely outwitted by a grinning, mugging, utterly unimpressive caricature of a villain plucked straight out of the old Adam West Batman series.
 To add further insult, that villain is slapped with the name "Lex Luthor," though he bears no resemblance to any version of that character.

 The "plot" of BvS--the word is sorely taxed by applying it here--is as idiotic as that of MoS.
 Its "Luthor" wants Superman dead and as he acquires a cache of Kryptonite, that would seem rather easy to accomplish, but instead of just using it, he embarks upon a convoluted effort to get the Batman to steal the material and do the deed for him.
 He eventually kidnaps Superman's adoptive mother and tells Superman to go kill the Batman or she's a cooked goose.
 Superman tries to talk to Batman instead but the bat just attacks him and they spend a few minutes having an entirely pointless fight.
 The resolution, meant to be an engrossing moment of high drama, is dramatically inept and hilariously stupid--the words "Save Martha," which have been a running joke on the internet since the film was released, are likely to become a permanent synonym for dramatic misfire.
 Then for no other reason than that the movie is stuck in convention and its creators feel they simply must have a big CGI-filled action climax, "Luthor" creates and unleashes Doomsday, a nearly indestructible monster who, if it had succeeded in killing Superman as was "Luthor's" intent, would then destroy the world and everyone on it, including Luthor himself.
 While Marvel had set up its cinematic universe via a series of films featuring the individual characters, WB was unwilling to put in this legwork.
 The studio had, in fact, spent years trying to launch their series of DC films via a Justice League movie that would have jammed in all of the major characters--an expositional nightmare.
 This impatience helps further cripple BvS, which is a bloated mess (2 1/3 hours in its theatrical release, over 3 in its longer form).
 All of the League characters are shown, the movie bogs down in, among other things, multiple dream-sequences that are present for no other purpose than to set up future movies and Wonder Woman's appearance isn't connected to much of anything; after being established earlier in the film as Diana Prince, "antique dealer" involved in some cloak-and-dagger, she just randomly shows up at the end to help fight the monster.